NotYourRootUser/diploma-dev/week1/day-4-5-fb-pay/README.md

-# HTML and CSS Layout Fundamentals
+# HTML and CSS Layout Fundamentals Notes
-_Practical layout building using Flexbox and modern semantic structure._

 ## 1. Linking HTML and CSS
 To connect your HTML file to a CSS file, use the <link> element inside the <head> tag: